OSC-9/Project_Quad/docs/Report/readme.md

 # Project Quad Report

 > An end-to-end, bare-metal quadcopter flight control system engineered from first principles on the ESP32 WROOM-32 dual-core microcontroller, based on the specifications outlined in the project file Quad.
-Designed to meet the rigorous physical and computational demands of high-performance, heavy-lift, and tactical-grade humanitarian payloads, this platform explicitly abandons consumer flight stacks (e.g., Betaflight, ArduPilot).
+Designed to meet the rigorous physical and computational demands of high-performance, heavy-lift, and tactical-grade humanitarian payloads, this platform explicitly abandons consumer flight stacks.
 It implements real-time hardware-level serial protocol decoding, deterministic RTOS scheduling, dual-axis cascade PID control loops, and multi-tier failsafe redundancies natively in C/C++.

 ---